kmcgurty/pop_os-game-replay-experience/README.md

 # Game Replay Experience

 See a video of this script in action.
 The goal of this project is to mimic Nvidia's Shadowplay "Instant Replay" feature on Pop_OS.
+That is, when you press the save replay button, it moves the clip saved into a folder with the name of the game.
 This will work with other distributions that support OBS, but the hotkey and startup steps will breakdown.